Charles Edward Ringling: Sarasota, Florida development

 In the 1960s, New College of Florida purchased the estate for development as part of its campus and uses the historic buildings for administrative purposes and special events.

 Death

 Charles Ringling died on December 3, 1926, one day after his 63rd birthday.
 His wife, Edith, participated in the business and was a member of the board of directors of the circus.
 Edith Ringling continued in that capacity after the death of Charles, assuming many additional duties that had been her husband's and thereafter, being hailed affectionately as "Mrs. Charlie" by those who relied upon her to continue his traditional roles.
-Charles is buried in Manasota Memorial Park, where his coffin rests inside a large orange stone mausoleum.
+Charles and his wife Edith are entombed in Manasota Memorial Park (Oneco, Florida), where his casket rests inside an octagonal pink Etowah marble mausoleum.